dploeger/my-godot-docs/526/features-animation-introduction-2d.md

 For example, the [`SamplePlayer2D`](http://docs.godotengine.org/en/stable/classes/class_sampleplayer2d.html) node type has a function to play a sample.

-As we create animations, playing a sample at a specific keyframe would be great, too.
+Wouldn't it be great to play a sample at a specific keyframe in an animation?
 This is where "Call Func Tracks" come in handy.
 These tracks reference a node again, this time without a reference to a property.
 Instead a keyframe holds the name and arguments of a function to be called.

-To let Godot play a sample when reaching a keyframe, follow this list:
+To let Godot play a sample when it reaches a keyframe, follow this list:

 * Add a SamplePlayer2D to the Scene Tree and add a sample library and a sample to it